FOR PROSPECTIVE STUDENTS:

 I am actively recruiting students to join my lab as PhD Students (I generally do not take students pursuing a Masters degree).
 I welcome students working on a diverse range of topics (see Research), from a variety of backgrounds, and especially students from under represented groups.
 I’m especially interested in students who are interested in working at the interface of applied questions and basic science (e.g. disease ecology and public health, conservation and population biology), and students with quantitative backgrounds who are interested in working at the interface of data and models.
 I expect my students to be willing to learn both mathematics and statistics, even if they are not particularly adept at either at present.

-If you are interested in joining my lab, please read the Research page, then go to the Publications page and familiarize yourself with both the topics of my research, and my research methodology.
-Two good examples of this are (find pdfs for them on the Publications page):
+If you are interested in joining my lab, please read the Research page, and then read these two papers that are emblematic of the topics of my research, and my research methodology (find pdfs for them on the Publications page):

 Kilpatrick, A.M., Daszak, P., Jones, M.J. , Marra, P.P., Kramer, L.D.
 2006.
 Host heterogeneity dominates West Nile virus transmission.
 Proceedings of the Royal Society B: Biological Sciences 273 (1599) 2327-2333.